-- It is understood and agreed that an employee within the bargaining unit may choose to take at least two (2) consecutive accrued workweeks of annual leave per year.
-It is also understood that employees may take annual leave, with prior Management approval, at their individual discretion as long as the execution of this right does not cause an undue burden for the Employer's operation. - 2) When an employee submits a written request for one or more weeks of annual leave to his/her supervisor at least thirty days in advance, that employee may advance a copy of that request to his/her regional administrator if he/she does not receive a response from his/her supervisor within twenty (20) calendar days.
+- 1) It is understood and agreed that an employee within the bargaining unit may choose to take at least two (2) consecutive accrued workweeks of annual leave per year.
+It is also understood that employees may take annual leave, with prior Management approval, at their individual discretion as long as the execution of this right does not cause an undue burden for the Employer's operation. - When leave is requested it shall be a joint effort between the Employee and supervisor to ensure appropriate coverage of caseloads. - 2) When an employee submits a written request for one or more weeks of annual leave to their supervisor at least thirty days in advance, that employee may advance a copy of that request to their regional administrator they do not receive a response from their supervisor within twenty (20) calendar days.
 The regional administrator will respond to such advanced requests within ten (10) calendar days.
-Upon written request an employee will be provided written rational for denied leave requests.
+Upon written request an employee will be provided written rational for denied leave requests. - Section 4.

-Section 4.
 EMERGENCY LEAVE.
 Accrued and available sick leave will be allowed for necessary attendance to the illness of a member of the employee's immediate family until other attendance can be reasonably obtained, to attend funeral in the immediate family, to receive medical, dental or eye examinations, or for other disability related emergencies.
 Absence in excess of one (1) shift without receipt of proper notification by the Employer from the employee shall constitute just cause for immediate discharge, unless the failure to give such notification was due to circumstances beyond the control of the employee.